sockeqwe/website-old/_posts/2016-03-24-presenters-dont-need-lifecycle.md

 }
 ```

-As you see, the trick is that the `GpsTracker` is "bound" to the Activity's lifecycle directly in the component that is responsible for managing lifecycle events: the Activity!
+As you see, the trick is that the `GpsTracker` is "bound" to the Activity's lifecycle directly in the component that is responsible for managing lifecycle: the Activity!
 Then we pass the GpsTracker to the Presenter as constructor parameter.
 Furthermore, now `TrackingPresenter` fulfills the single responsibility from my previous definition: It's only responsible to update the View.

 ```java